Laszlo-JFLMTCO/checks-for-understanding/module-2/backend/week_four.md

 Use a gem called `Bcrypt` to manage (encrypt and evaluate) passwords for site users
 * What's an enum, and what advantages does it offer?
 What data type needs to be in your database to use an enum?
 Where do you declare an enum?
 Enum is a built-in Rails feature that allows us to assign an enumerable to specific column(s).
 The column would need to have `integer` data type, and we would assign a corresponding `Array` of values.
 Example is if our `user` table has a `site_role` column, where numbers `0, 1, 2` would represent values associated with roles within our site and the defined enum would have `[admin, editor, user]` values.
 In this case value `0` in the `site_role` column could be called for `user.admin?` to evaluate its value or similarly a `user.site_role` would return `admin` as a value.
 * What are some strategies you can use to keep your views DRY?
+Some strategies include removing logic from the views, add helper class to pass values to the views, take advantage of partials to re-use repeating details from our views.